JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module1/lab1.md

 F5 provides "simulations" of its services via "F5 Simulators".
 You will first use the Distributed Cloud Simulator to familiarize yourself with the environment.
 Later in the lab, you will use a shared lab environment to let you interact with a "live" system.

+> For demo purposes, the F5 Distributed Cloud nodes in AWS and Azure have been pre-built.
+This is to simplify the lab and avoid the requirement for user to need public cloud credentials.
+In addition, it helps with overall lab clean up of F5 Distributed Cloud resources.

 Exercise #1
 -----------